dragonflyoss/design/systems-analysis/client-backend-plugin/README.md

 ### Usage

-The plugin for backend exists as a `lib{plugin-name}.so` dynamic link library.
+The plugin for backend works as a `lib{plugin-name}.so` dynamic link library.
 Here are the steps to use it:

 **1. Plugin put in the specified path**

 After the plugin is built, it needs to be stored in the `/usr/local/lib/dragonfly/plugins/dfdaemon/backend` path by default.
 This can be changed in [dfdaemon config](https://d7y.io/docs/next/reference/configuration/client/dfdaemon/).

-Dfdaemon will only load the plugin at startup, so dfdaemon needs to be restarted after the plugin is put in.
+Dfdaemon loads plugins only at startup, so you need to restart dfdaemon after adding a new plugin.

 **2. Dfdaemon loading plugin**